 What super policies recognise that many women work differently?

 Superannuation Guarantee not universal: So, what has the federal government done for women who are seeking to have a better life in retirement?
 Not much.
 For example, Superannuation Guarantee contributions still only apply to workers earning more than $450 a month, and women on paid maternity leave are still not entitled to SG.
 Even so, compulsory super is going into member accounts just for turning up and doing your job every day, and that is a good start (for more information on SG, see SuperGuide article Superannuation and employees: 10 facts about your super entitlements).

 Co-contribution was reasonably female-friendly for a little while: One of the more innovative superannuation policies, the co-contribution scheme, was promoted as a female-friendly policy because it applies to low-income earners and middle-income earners.
 Unfortunately, the policy excludes many women, because it is only available to working Australians: the self-employed (since July 2007) and employees.
 The co-contribution scheme should be widened to include stay-at-home mums (and dads) and full-time carers.
 Further the co-contribution scheme originally involved the government paying a tax-free super contribution of up to $1,000 each year, if an individual made a $1,000 after-tax contribution each year to a super fund.
 The co-contribution was then increased to $1,500.
-Since 1 July 2012, the maximum co-contribution has been halved to $500, and the income test for the co-contributions has been savaged, which means many middle-income earners are no longer eligible.
+Since 1 July 2012, the maximum co-contribution was halved to $500, and the income test for the co-contributions has been savaged, which means many middle-income earners are no longer eligible.
 For those who are eligible, I believe the co-contribution scheme remains worthwhile: see SuperGuide article Cashing in on the co-contribution rules (2017/2018 year).

 Now that we have entered the 2018 calendar year, this article is a timely reminder of the issues facing women when saving for retirement because, apart from two very significant exceptions, the current batch of policy makers are continuing to make superannuation-related decisions that ignore the female half of the population.
 The two significant exceptions, that is, superannuation policies that can really help women, are: